compops/pmh-tutorial/r/README.md

 **example4-sv.R** Modified version of the code in *example3-sv.R* to make use of a better tailored parameter proposal.
 The details are discussed in Section 6.3.2 and the results are presented in the same section as Figures 7 and 8.
 Note that the only difference in the code is that the variable stepSize is changed.

 **example5-sv.R** Modified version of the code in *example3-sv.R* to make use of another parameterisation of the model and a better tailored parameter proposal.
 The details are discussed in Section 6.3.3 and the results are presented in the same section.
-Note that the differences in the code is the use of another implemenation of PMH ant that the variable stepSize is changed.
+Note that the differences in the code is the use of another implementation of PMH ant that the variable stepSize is changed.

 Additional script files for creating plots for tutorial (extra-code-for-tutorial/)